keshavj13/hackathon/README.md

 #
 ### Instructions
-- Checkout from any of the Branch (vanilla-js/react) to a new branch named - {{ name-mobile-number }} //Your name and mobile number
+- Checkout from any of the Branch (vanilla-js/react) to a new branch named - {{ name-mobile_number }} //Your name and mobile number.
+-

+### Rules
+- The use of any automation or AI tools is strictly prohibited.
+Violation of this rule will result in immediate disqualification..

 ##
 ## Overview